-The delivery of quality flexible packaging to the marketplace efficiently and profitably requires the design and manufacture of products that are both "fit-to-use" and "fit-to-make".
+Efficiently and profitably delivering quality flexible packaging to the marketplace requires designing and manufacturing products that are both "fit-to-use" and "fit-to-make".
 The engineering function in a flexible packaging enterprise must attend to these dual design challenges.

-Flexible Packaging discusses the basic processes used to manufacture flexible packaging products, including rotogravure printing, flexographic printing, extrusion lamination/coating; and finishing/slitting.
-These processes are then grounded in the machines used to practice, emphasising the basics of machinesâ control systems , and options to minimize wasted time and materials between production jobs.
+Flexible Packaging discusses the basic processes used to manufacture flexible packaging products, including rotogravure printing, flexographic printing, adhesive lamination, extrusion lamination/coating; and finishing/slitting.
+These processes are then related to the machines used to practice them, emphasising the basics of machinesâ control systems , and options to minimize wasted time and materials between production jobs.